 Perhaps a more effective question is what makes a great president in the minds of Americans?
 And if we were to look at how we’ve evaluated them in the past the answer is clear.
 For the most part, it’s crisis.
 The true great ones, Lincoln, FDR, Washington, led through dire times.
 Which begs the next question, when we really think about it, do we really want the next great president?

 It probably sounds counter-intuitive but I hope I never live to see our next great American president.
 I hope that great American presidents, at least the way we define them in the past are over.
 Great American presidents mean war, suffering, economic catastrophe and death.
 So I propose, when we talk about great president’s, might we have the debate differently?
-Shouldn’t we shy away from desiring a great president and instead focusing on desiring a great presidency?
+Should we ask a different question?

 Yes, because you can answer it.
 But you have to agree that what you really want is stability growth and prosperity.
 And not war, death destruction and a happy ending catastrophe.
 Those all look great in the rear view mirror on a resume.
 But we’d all agree, none of us are really interested in signing up for that, if we can help. it.